mmjyothi/TestSains1/README.md

 $vagrant up

+3. Test/Access Application with Browser

-2. After the vagrant up is complete you can access to application at the below url
+After the vagrant up is complete, you can access to application at the below url

 http://10.0.15.11/
 ```